DE-cr/BSBmonCR/README.md

 ### Coding

-* BSB-LAN parameters used are hardcoded in multiple places (`BSB-LAN/BSB_LAN_custom_global.h`, `BSBmonCR.ino`, `BSBmonCR_log_viewer.html`).
+* BSB-LAN parameters used are hard coded in multiple places (`BSB-LAN/BSB_LAN_custom_global.h`, `BSBmonCR.ino`, `BSBmonCR_log_viewer.html`).
-* In most places, screen coordinates are hard-coded for a 128*64 display, not calculated to fit a screen with possibly differing dimensions.
+* In most places, screen coordinates are hard coded for a 128*64 display, not calculated to fit a screen with possibly differing dimensions.
 * Error handling in some cases may not be considered "production ready".
 * Coding style is not always consistent (e.g. usage of `String` vs. `char*`).